camhoward93/webdev/HTML-CSS/Projects/Elena Joy Photography/README.md

-Mock website for a photographer.
+Mock website for a photographer from follow along course.

 Netlify deployment link: https://nostalgic-hypatia-1a350d.netlify.app/